patrick-kidger/signatory/docs/pages/usage/installation.rst

 - Documentation built via ``python command.py docs``.
 This requires installing `Sphinx <https://pypi.org/project/Sphinx/>`__, `sphinx_rtd_theme <https://pypi.org/project/sphinx-rtd-theme/>`__, `py2annotate <https://github.com/patrick-kidger/py2annotate>`__ and `subprocess32 <https://pypi.org/project/subprocess32/>`__.

 .. note::

-    Your C++ compiler must be the same as the one used to compile PyTorch for your platform.
-(If this is not the case then a large warning will appear during compilation of Signatory, and the installation will probably fail.)

-    If on Linux then the above commands should probably just work.
+    If on Linux then the commands stated above should probably work.

     If on Windows then it is probably first necessary to run a command of the form